-Perf ormance outcomes Acceptable outcomes PO1 1 No acceptable outcome is nominated.
-Deve elopment is located and designed to: (1) minimise the need for excavation and fill; (2) prevent the unnecessary clearing of vegetation; (3) maintain natural drainage patterns; (4) maintain vegetated riparian corridors along drainage lines; and (5) minimise disruption to the movement of native fauna.
-PO12 No acceptable outcome is nominated. scaping and revegetation: No acceptable outcome is norminated.
-(1) incorporates plants that are native to the local area; (2) recognises and enhances the landscape setting of the local area; and (3) supports the retention and rehabilitation of ecological corridors.
+Perf ormance outcomes Acceptable outcomes The extent of hardstand area is minimised on the site.
+PO1 1 No acceptable outcome is nominated.
+Deve elopment is located and designed to: (1) (2) minimise the need for excavation and fill; prevent the unnecessary clearing of (2) vegetation; (3) maintain natural drainage patterns; (4) maintain vegetated riparian corridors along drainage lines; and (5) minimise disruption to the movement of native fauna.
+PO1 2 No acceptable outcome is nominated.
+Lanc scaping and revegetation: (1) incorporates plants that are native to the local area; (2) recognises and enhances the landscape setting of the local area; and (3) supports the retention and rehabilitation of ecological corridors.